XRPLF/xrpl-dev-portal/content/infrastructure/rippled/run-private-network-with-docker.md

 - How to verify the network is up and running.

-The diagram below shows a high-level overview of the containerized private network that you will set up.
+The following diagram shows a high-level overview of the containerized private network that you will set up.

 {{ include_svg("img/xrp-ledger-private-network-docker.svg", "Figure 1: Diagram of a three node containerized private ledger network") }}